strelec/hive-serde-schema-gen/README.md

 The generator is written in Scala, a JVM language, which makes it insanely fast and enables it to run with what you already have installed.

+If you like this project, please star or watch it, to support my work and be notfied of future updates.

 Example usage (with instructions)
 ---
 First, you have to install SBT (Scala Build Tool), which is the only dependency, besides JDK.
 You can do that here: http://www.scala-sbt.org/download.html